kulakd/Overwatch-Teams-/README.md

 # Overwatch-Teams-
- Mathematically correct positioning of teams in the Overwatch league
+ Mathematically correct order of teams in the Overwatch league